suchintannit/EPAM-COE-2022-DEVOPS/README.md

 |Ansible        | Application deployment    | CHEF, Puppet                     |             |
 |Docker         | Application deployment    |                                  |             |
 |Kubernetes     | Resource Monitoring       | Kubernetes Charm, AWS EKS        |             |

+### How to use this Repository?
+This repository consists of severalk projects each of these projects has a ReadMe file.
+Go through the README file meritiously and try to deploy the applications.

+Feel free to forward me the bugs with _verbose_ output Suchintan Mishra [suchintan.mishra@gmail.com] [suchintan_mishra@soa.ac.in]